saurabhsbade-bits/DM4ML-Group12/RecoMart-Recommendation-Pipeline/reports/evaluation_report.md

 ## 7. Conclusion

-The recommendation model was successfully trained using Collaborative Filtering (Truncated SVD).
+A collaborative filtering recommendation model based on Matrix Factorization (Truncated SVD) was successfully trained using the processed MovieLens ratings dataset.

-Evaluation metrics indicate the model can effectively generate Top-K recommendations.

-The complete experiment, parameters, metrics and trained model were tracked using MLflow.
+The model achieved:

+- Precision@10: 0.2739
+- Recall@10: 0.1627
+- NDCG@10: 0.3185

+Processed datasets were versioned using DVC, while MLflow was used to track experiments, model parameters, evaluation metrics, and model artifacts, ensuring reproducibility of the recommendation pipeline.